Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.3 Snowflake Object Hierarchy and Types/Account Objects/Readme.md

 ## Databases and Schemas

+>[!Tip]
+>In the Snowflake architecture, a database is the top level logical container within an account.
+It functions as the primary namespace and administrative boundary used to manage and organize one or more schemas.
+The database level establishes the broadest domain for role based access control, data sharing capabilities, and replication policies across the Snowflake environment.

 - Database: Top level logical container for related data
 - Schema: Sub container inside a database for organizing tables and views
 - Both support Time Travel and failover configuration